Arjun5804/Intel_Unnati_Industrial_Training_Program_2024/README.md

 # Intel_Unnati_Industrial_Training_Program_2024
 <h1>Intel Products Sentiment Analysis from Online Reviews</h1>

-<p>This project involves the sentiment analysis of Intel product reviews using a combination of machine learning and deep learning models.
+<p>This project involves the sentiment analysis of Intel product reviews using a combination of machine learning, deep learning and LLM models.
 The primary focus is on reviews from e-commerce platforms such as Amazon and Flipkart.</p>

 <h2>Table of Contents</h2>
 <ul>